PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 === Positional and Strategic Heuristics

-Of course, in a game of chess, material is not everything; other factors such as king safety, mobility, and pawn structure determine whether a position is good or bad.
-Positional elements (Piece Square Tables/PSTs, mobility, pawn structure, king safety) are necessary for strong play @shannon_1950_programming[p.17] @marsland[p.2] @alphadeepchess[p.34].
+In a game of chess, material is not everything; other factors such as king safety, mobility, and pawn structure determine whether a position is good or bad.
+Positional elements ( mobility, pawn structure, king safety) are necessary for strong play @shannon_1950_programming[p.17] @marsland[p.2] @alphadeepchess[p.34].
 As such, to encapsulate these factors, chess engines have employed various techniques:

 ==== Piece Square Tables (PSTs)